-Materialized views are items that contain condensed sets of data from base tables that have been summarised, clustered, or aggregated.
-They’re commonly used in data centres and decision-making systems.
+Materialized views are items that contain condensed sets of data from base tables that have been summarized, clustered, or aggregated.
+They are commonly used in data centers and decision-making systems.

-35. What is the use of the SELECT statement?
+35. What is the purpose of the SELECT statement?

 The SELECT statement is used to retrieve a collection of unique values from a database table based on the conditions defined in a SQL query.

 36. How can you compare a part of the name rather than the entire name?